Washington County, Vermont

 • 1993: The Vermont State Hospital in Berlin closes, leading to the relocation of its services and patients.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Washington County, Vermont.
+This timeline provides a concise overview of the key events in the history of Washington County, Vermont.